sudeeprp/rapa-home/krishna-gita-qualifications.md

 - This isn't for a person who doesn't intend to listen
 - Finally, it's not for the individual who finds fault whenever Krishna's virtues, characteristics, and possessions are described.

+It's ok if you had disqualifying tendencies sometime in the past, it's enough if you are willing to be free of disqualifications now [<<ref sadhureva sa...]()

 ## Making it special

 Once you are qualified, Krishna says how to make this knowledge special-